 At some point during your first two years in the program, you may find it necessary to take an incomplete in a graduate course.
 Please be aware that faculty generally regard incompletes as a warning sign that a student is having trouble balancing the various responsibilities and demands associated with graduate study.
 An incomplete is also a mortgage on your future, with the potential to seriously undermine your ability to perform satisfactorily in the ensuing semester.
 Therefore, you should make every effort to avoid taking incompletes.
 If it becomes necessary to take an "INC", please discuss the matter with the instructor and with the DGS so that it can be explained at the annual review.
 You should also create a time line for completion with the faculty member.

 No student with an incomplete shall be allowed to take a preliminary examination.

 Harvard and Brown have agreed to allow cross-registration of graduate students in courses without paying tuition to the host institution.
 You will find an internet listing of graduate course offerings (2000-level) in the Harvard Government Department.
 If you are interested, you should obtain the appropriate forms from the Registrar's office and acquire the signatures of the DGS and dean of the Graduate School (Dean Tyler at Brown).
 Then take the form to Harvard and acquire the signatures of the DGS and dean of the Graduate School there.
 Harvard will keep the form and mail it back to the Registrar's Office at Brown who will manually register you for POLS2450.

 Tuition units are not the same as course credits.
 Transferring tuition units will alleviate some of the financial burden on the Graduate School.
-It does not reduce the number of required 2000-level courses you must take in our Department.
+It does not reduce the number of required 2000-level courses you must take in the Political Science Department.